SocialNodeCoin/sentinel/README.md

 ## Configuration

-An alternative (non-default) path to the `allgamescoin.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `decentralway.conf` file can be specified in `sentinel.conf`:

-    allgamescoin_conf=/path/to/allgamescoin.conf
+    decentralway_conf=/path/to/decentralway.conf

 ## Troubleshooting